 Kid's clothing, shoes, and books are things you can potentially sell.
 Try to be sure that the items are still usable and in reasonably good condition.

 So not only can you make money on kids' items you no longer need, but it helps out other parents, so they don't have to pay full price too!

 If you have used baby gear and items your child has outgrown, you could make some serious money.
 Here's a site that shows you the best places to sell baby items.

 Strollers are something your child will outgrow quickly but there's always someone who needs one.
-Sell your stroller somewhere between 40-60% of the price you bought it for.
+If you have an old stroller that you can sell, you could make some money.